Contributed By Cabinet Bouchara

 France establishes an exception to copyright for parodies, pastiches and caricatures, taking into account the use of the genre.
 The parody must necessarily be humorous in nature in order to be established, such nature being assessed in concreto by the courts.

-Exceptions to the application of copyright law are provided for by the French legal system, with the purpose of reconciling freedom of expression, the right to information and other human rights with copyright.
+Exceptions to the application of copyright law are provided for by the French legal system, with the purpose of reconciling freedom of expression, the right to information and other human rights, with copyright.

-A balance of the various parties' interests is carried out by French law, resulting in an exclusive list of copyright exceptions that is interpreted by French courts.
+A balance of the various parties' interests is carried out by French law, resulting in an exclusive list of copyright exceptions that is interpreted by the French courts.

-France recognises neighbouring rights to copyright for performers, phonogram producers, videogram producers and audiovisual communication companies.
+France recognises neighbouring rights to copyright for performers, phonogram producers, videogram producers and audio-visual communication companies.

 French regulation does not provide for specific types of contracts in order to transfer, license or sell neighbouring rights.